mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expressions.md

 * a combination of attribute names, constants, and functions connected by operators
 * a subquery

 OQL expressions can be used in `WHERE`, `SELECT`, `GROUP BY`, `UNION`, and `JOIN` clauses.
+For more information, see [OQL clauses](/refguide/oql-clauses/).

 ## Aggregations

 Aggregations are functions that reduce a list of values from a retrieved column (or columns) into a single value.
 They can be used in the following ways:
 * as an attribute in a `SELECT` clause
 * as a condition in a `HAVING` clause

-* When combined with a `GROUP BY` clause, aggregations can be used with any column normally available in `SELECT`, not just those specified in the `GROUP BY` clause.
+When combined with a `GROUP BY` clause, aggregations in `SELECT` can be used with any column normally available, not just those specified in the `GROUP BY` clause.
 Aggregation is performed over groups separately in this case.

 ### Syntax